Professors

 Discussion: film and popular culture/autobiography Apocalypse Now/The Things They Carried

 Homework to be determined by next week’s field trip.
-Contribute to course blog.
+Short essay # 1 due (hard copy)

 3) Week 3